 Sour cream has a pH level of 4.5.

-Yes, but you’ll need to add an acid like lemon juice and a thickener like powdered milk.
+You can substitute milk for sour cream, but you’ll need to add an acid like lemon juice and a thickener like powdered milk.

 No, yogurt is made from milk and sour cream is made from cream and lactic acid-producing bacteria.